rd4com/mojo-learning/tutorials/moveinit-copyinit-takeinit.md

-# 🏗️ moveinit and 💿💿 copyinit
+# 🏗️ moveinit 💿💿 copyinit 🐿️ takeinit
 > using v0.4.0

 Let's have a look at theses features trough an example,